-- 5 ADIT balance to customers pursuant to the ARAM.
-The amortization of the - 6 Protected ADIT can be located in Column 11 of Schedules SS-TAC-2E and SS-TAC- - 7 2G.
-Please see the direct testimony of Mr. Pardo for additional information regarding - 8 Protected ADIT.
+- 8 subject to the tax normalization rules.
+As a general statement, Congress enacted the - 9 normalization rules to ensure plant related tax benefits are not flowed back to - 10 customers more rapidly than over the regulatory life of the asset.
+The amortization of - 11 the Protected Excess ADIT can be located in Column 11 of Schedules SS-TAC-2E - 12 and SS-TAC-2G.
+Please see the direct testimony of Mr. Pardo for additional - 13 information regarding Protected Excess ADIT.

-9 Q. Has the Protected Excess ADIT balance changed since the 2021 TAC filing?

-- 10 A. No. Since my prior testimony, there have not been any adjustments to the Protected - 11 ADIT balances and accompanying amortizations.

-1 Histo oric ESHARE/GSHARE Deduction Flow-Through 2 3 Q. A. What is the Historic ESHARE/GSHARE Deduction Flow-Through?
-The Historic ESHARE/GSHARE Deduction Flow-Through is the return to customers 4 of federally deferred taxes associated with projects that claimed tax repair expense 5 deductibility but are capital assets for financial reporting purposes.
-The amortization 6 of the Protected ADIT can be located in Column 14 of Schedules SS-TAC-2E and SS- 7 TAC-2G.
-Please see the testimony of Mr. Pardo for additional details regarding 8 Historic SHARE.
-9 10 Q. Has there been any change in the Historic ESHARE/GSHARE Deduction Flow- Through from the Rate Case Order?
-11 A. No. There is a 10 year amortization of the Historic ESHARE/GSHARE with one third 12 of the balance refunded in the first five years and two thirds of the balance refunded 13 over the remaining five years.
-The deduction remains unchanged from Attachment C 14 in the Rate Case Order.
-15 Afte r-Tax Return on Cumulative Change in Rate Base 16 Q. What is the Cumulative Change in Rate Base and its after-tax return?
-17 A. The cumulative change in rate base is attributable to the: 18 • Prorated amortization of the Protected Excess ADIT, 19 • Amortization of the rate base related change in Unprotected Excess ADIT, and 20 • Amortization of the Historic SHARE ADIT 21 As PSE&G flows back the aforementioned components to its customers, rate base 22 increases as the Company's deferred taxes decrease.
-The Cumulative Change in Rate
+1 Q. Has the Protected Excess ADIT balance changed since the 2022 TAC filing?
+2 A. No. Since my prior testimony, there have not been any adjustments to the Protected 3 Excess ADIT balances and accompanying amortizations.
+4 Histo ric ESHARE/GSHARE Deduction Flow-Back 5 Q. What is the Historic ESHARE/GSHARE Deduction Flow-Back ?
+6 A. The Historic ESHARE/GSHARE Deduction Flow-Back represents prior period's tax 7 repair deduction.
+The associated federal deferred taxes represent the difference between 8 the immediate tax repair deduction and the capitalization of these expenses for financial 9 reporting purposes, which manifest themselves as part of book depreciation.
+As the tax 10 repair deduction is not subject to tax depreciation it is not subject to the tax 11 normalization rules.
+The amortization of these historical deferred taxes can be located 12 in Column 14 of Schedules SS-TAC-2E and SS-TAC-2G.
+Please see the testimony of 13 Mr. Pardo for additional details regarding Historic SHARE.
+14 15 Q. Has there been any change in the Historic ESHARE/GSHARE Deduction Flow- Through from the Rate Case Order?
+16 A. No. There is a 10 year amortization of the Historic ESHARE/GSHARE with one third 17 of the balance refunded in the first five years and two thirds of the balance refunded 18 over the remaining five years.
+The deduction remains unchanged from Attachment C 19 in the Rate Case Order.